websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/backing-up-elasticsearch.md

     }
     ```

    If you want to create a snapshot for all Liferay indexes, you can use `"indices": "liferay*,workflow-metrics*"` instead.
-If you're in an upgrade scenario, it can make sense to take a snapshot of just the indexes that can't be recreated from the database, like the Synonym Sets and Result Rankings indexes.
+If you're in an upgrade scenario, it can make sense to take a snapshot of just the indexes that can't be recreated from the database, like the Synonym Sets and Result Rankings indexes in Liferay 7.2 and 7.3.

 1. To [restore](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/snapshots-restore-snapshot.html) specific indexes from a snapshot using a different name, run a `restore` API call similar to this: